🗺 Click to explore interactive map

-New Zealand Earthquake Faults and Seismic Activity
+New Zealand Earthquake Fault Map

 New Zealand is one of the most seismically active countries due to its location on the boundary of the Pacific and Australian tectonic plates, making it part of the Pacific Ring of Fire.
 Here are some details to address your questions: